ricardozanini/spring-todo/README.md

 Pasword: <leave this empty>
 ```

-When running on OpenShift using the persistent template, change the URL to:
+When running on OpenShift, change the URL to:

 ```
 JDBC URL: jdbc:h2:/deployments/data/todo